Boulikessi and Mondoro attacks

 On January 24, 2021, jihadists from Jama'at Nasr al-Islam wal Muslimin (JNIM) launched simultaneous attacks on Malian troops stationed in the towns of Boulikessi and Mondoro, Mali.
 The Malian forces, combined with French weapons from Operation Barkhane, repulsed the JNIM attacks from both towns.

 Attack

-Around 3:30am local time on January 24, jihadists simultaneously attacked bases at Boulikessi and Mondoro.
+Around 3:30 a.m. local time on January 24, jihadists simultaneously attacked bases at Boulikessi and Mondoro.
 WIthin hours of the attack, troops at both bases received planes from the Malian air force.
 An hour after the start of the attack, French forces killed a dozen jihadists fleeing from the fighting in Boulikessi, Only after the attack on Boulikessi ended was it assessed that around a hundred fighters took part in the attack.

 According to a local elected official in Mondoro, fighting lasted about an hour until Malian forces with French support "routed" the jihadists away.

 Casualties and aftermath

 The day after the fighting, the Malian army announced in two press releases that six soldiers were killed and eighteen were wounded across both attacks, with four killed and twelve wounded in Boulikessi and two killed and six wounded in Mondoro.
 One vehicle and one machine gun were lost in the fighting.
 Malian officials also stated thirty jihadists were killed throughout both clashes and many motorbikes and "military equipment" was destroyed or captured.